wouterj/symfony-docs/components/translation.rst

   catalogues from yaml files (requires the :doc:`Yaml component</components/yaml>`).

-If you use another loader than the ``ArrayLoader`` you should require the :doc:`Config component</components/config/index>` too.
+If you use another loader than the ``ArrayLoader`` you should require the :doc:`Config component</components/config/index>`.

 At first, you should add a loader to the ``Translator``::

     // ...
     $translator->addLoader('array', new ArrayLoader());

-The first argument is the key to which we can refer the loader in this class and the second argument is an instance of the loader itself.
+The first argument is the key to which we can refer the loader in the translator and the second argument is an instance of the loader itself.
 After this, you can add your resources using the correct loader::